 Besides the fact that our younger bodies are more physically equipped to carry a baby and bounce back from pregnancy, and besides the fact that we have 90% more eggs than those who start in their mid-30s, we're also less likely to have pregnancy complications.

 Remember that study I cited last week about women having far fewer eggs as they grow older?
 Well that study also mentioned that the smaller pool of eggs also has a much higher proportion of abnormal eggs.
 One of the bigger risks is Down syndrome, which steadily increases with age: 1 in 1,250 for 25-year-old women, 3 in 1,000 for 30-year-old women, 1 in 300 for 35-year-old women, and 1 in 35 for 45-year-old women.

-That's not to say 20-something women aren't immune to miscarriages or special needs children.
-And that's not to say that it's dangerous to get pregnant over 35 years old -- especially with all of the infertility treatments, prenatal testing and medical technology today.
+That's not to say 20-something women are immune to miscarriages or special needs children.
+And that's not to say that it's dangerous to get pregnant over 35 years old — especially with all of the infertility treatments, prenatal testing, and medical technology today.
 But the risks are undeniably lower.

 And so is the worry.